-Former Trump adviser Kellyanne Conway and George Conway are planning to divorce
+Former Trump Adviser Kellyanne Conway and George Conway Are Divorcing

 “The way we structured our lives before the campaign, it enabled her to build her business so she could become the campaign manager,” George Conway, who was previously a partner at the law firm Wachtell, Lipton, Rosen & Katz, said in an interview in 2019.
 “I helped in ways that enabled her to go off and be the campaign manager, and go off to the White House in the spring of 2017.”

-The couple has four children.
 When Kellyanne Conway finally left the White House in August 2020, she said it was to spend more time with her teenage children.
 “For now, and for my beloved children, it will be less drama, more mama,” she said.

 In her memoir, “Here’s the Deal,” released last year, she wrote that the public spectacle of her marriage prompted Ivanka Trump, Trump’s eldest daughter, to at one point hand her a Post-it note with “the names of two local doctors who specialized in couples therapy.”